karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 This document doesn't alter the conventions and definitions as defined in {{RFC9432}} DNS Catalog Zones.

-# General Approach

-It is anticipated that the reason for desiring the ability to dynamically provision a zone on the primary server is because the operator will then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and will want to distribute the zones to their secondary servers via DNS Catalog Zones {{RFC9432}}.

 # Catalog Properties

 ## Zonefile Bootstrap (boot property)

-When suitable configuration is activated in the implementation, and a new entry is added to the catalog being served by the primary, the primary should create the underlying zonefile with the parameters outlined in the boot property.
+When suitable configuration is activated in the implementation, and a new entry is added to the catalog being served by the primary, the primary should create the underlying zonefile with the properties and parameters outlined in the boot property.

+The boot property is the parent label to the other labels that facilitate the adding of the various properties and parameters.

 The implementation MAY permit the following on a global, or per catalog basis, by way of suitable configuration parameters: